As you may now, on 1st January 2021 the UK said goodbye to Europe, and a whole bunch of new rules came into force.

 (2020 Withdrawal Agreement)

-- If you are living in Spain before 1 January 2021 and register as a resident after 6 July 2020, you will be issued with a biometric residence card called a Tarjeta de Identidad de Extranjero (TIE).
-This card will prove your rights under the Withdrawal Agreement.
+- If you are living in Spain before 1 January 2021 and register as a resident after 6 July 2020, you may have been issued with a biometric residence card called “Tarjeta de Identidad de Extranjero” (TIE).
+This card prove your rights under the Withdrawal Agreement.
 If you want to obtain information on the address, telephone numbers and opening hours of the immigration offices, visit this link.
 For more information on this procedure, as well as on the documentation you must provide, visit this one.

 - If you move to Spain after 31 December 2020, different immigration requirements will apply.
 If you are considering moving to Spain on or after 1 January 2021 and you are not covered by the Withdrawal Agreement, the rules depend on negotiations with the EU and may change.
 Here you have more information about it.